LSEG-API-Samples/Example.MessengerBotAPI.Python.InteractiveMessengerBotML/README.md

-# How to build Refinitiv Messenger Interactive ChatBot with Python Machine Learning and Messenger Bot API | Refinitiv
+# How to build Refinitiv Messenger Interactive ChatBot with Python Machine Learning and Messenger Bot API

-## Introduction

 Nowadays, Chatbots are extremely helpful for business organizations and also customers.
 The majority of people prefer to talk directly from a chatbox instead of calling a Helpdesks.
 Some of the more advanced chatbots are powered by AI, helping them to solve problems, send personalized messages, and improve their interactions over time.
 It is a quick way to get their problems solved, so chatbots have a bright future in organizations.
 You can build a chatbot on top of the existing platforms and API.
 It does not look hard to study the background concepts and try to make it yourself.